|Core Areas Overview

 In 2009, we initiated a horizontal drilling program to the Eagle Ford shale formation lying below the Olmos formation in the AWP field in McMullen County.
 At the same time we initiated a horizontal drilling program to the Eagle Ford formation below the Olmos formation in the Las Tiendas field in Webb County, with the Eagle Ford formation being identified as the Fasken field.
 Subsequently, in 2010, we began a horizontal drilling program to the Eagle Ford formation below the Olmos formation of the Sun TSH field in La Salle County, with the Eagle Ford formation in that location being identified as the Artesia Wells field.

 The reserves in the Eagle Ford formation in the Fasken field consist of dry natural gas, while those in the Artesia Wells field and the AWP field consist of a mixture of liquids and gas.

 As of December 31, 2014, we had 36,316 gross and 29,706 net developed acres and 34,455 gross and 27,010 net undeveloped acres in the Eagle Ford in South Texas.
 A large portion of our undeveloped Eagle Ford acreages underlies developed Olmos acreage.
 In the Olmos we had 49,917 gross and 46,518 net developed acres and 24,526 gross and 21,940 net undeveloped acres.

-Our 2013 year-end proved reserves in our South Texas core area consisted of 50.9 MMBoe developed and 123.8 MMBoe undeveloped reserves, for total proved reserves of 174.7 MMBoe, or 79.6% of our 2013 year-end total proved reserves.
-Our Fasken and AWP Eagle Ford fields in South Texas accounted for approximately 58% of the company's proved reserves at year-end 2013.
+Our 2014 year-end proved reserves from continuing operations in our South Texas core area consisted of 56.8 MMBoe developed and 100.8 MMBoe undeveloped reserves, for total proved reserves of 157.6 MMBoe, or 81.26% of our 2014 year-end total proved reserves.